dapr/community/ADMINISTRATORS.md

 Administrators have access to credentials equivalent to members of the steering and technical commitee (STC) and are responsible to perform pre-approved routine maintenance duties and ad-hoc tasks delegated by the STC without making isolated decisions.
 This document outlines a list of pre-approved duties and some that require STC approval - when in doubt, the administrator should seek guidance from one STC member.

+## Granted access

+Administrators have the following access:
+* Owner of Dapr organization in GitHub
+* Access to STC and Maintaners vaults in Dapr's 1Password

 ### Pre-approved duties

 An administrator might perform the following duties without requiring approval from any STC member: